 Release Date: 12/2/2016 12:00:00 AM

 Maine is about to become a safer place to work, live and play.
 After three years of fundraising, led by a $3 million gift from Linda Bean’s Maine Lobster family, the people of Maine will soon have a third helicopter.
-The new aircraft will join LifeFlight’s current fleet of two helicopters, an airplane and dedicated ground ambulances.
+The new aircraft will join LifeFlight’s current fleet of two helicopters, an airplane and dedicated ground ambulances, and will be based in Lewiston at Central Maine Medical Center.
 The additional resource means Maine’s only emergency medical helicopter service can answer more calls for help every year, and can respond to those calls more quickly than ever.

 To accommodate the growing fleet and to ensure the best coverage of Maine, LifeFlight is also opening a third base of operations at Sanford Seacoast Regional Airport in York County.
 Sometime over the next several weeks, clinical staff will move into hangar space that is currently being renovated.
 LifeFlight will start providing critical care transport in an interim medical helicopter while the new aircraft undergoes the final stages of construction, changing it from simply a fast helicopter into a flying intensive care unit.